Equestrian Portrait of Prince Balthasar Charles

 The Equestrian Portrait of Prince Balthasar Charles is a portrait of Balthasar Charles, Prince of Asturias on horseback, painted in 1634–35 by Diego Velázquez.
-It is now in the Prado.
+It is now in the Prado Museum.

+History

 Velázquez was commissioned to paint a series of equestrian portraits for the Hall of Realms, originally a wing of the Buen Retiro Palace in Madrid.
-This work was meant to fill the gap between two larger equestrian portraits of the prince's parents, Philip IV and Elisabeth of France.
+This work was meant to fill the gap on top of the door, between two larger equestrian portraits of the prince's parents, Philip IV and Elisabeth of France.

+Description

+The painting is a significant evolution in Velázquez's use of color, showing a chromatic brilliance far superior to his previous works.

+In this portrait, the prince appears to be five or six years old and is depicted sitting upright in the saddle on a brown pony, projecting an attitude of nobility and power.
+Velázquez painted the prince's face with thinly painted, light brushstrokes, achieving a "flesh-and-blood embodiment of the young prince's spirited features."
+The pale tone of the face and the blonde hair create a striking contrast against the matte black of the slouch hat.

-Art historian Andrew Graham Dixon describes the subject as a "little boy on this plump horse, underneath a lowering sky full of dark clouds.
-The child looks lost."
-According to Simona Di Nepi, the young prince's calm demeanor while seated on a rearing horse has a political significance, representing him as a confident horseman and a strong leader.
-His authority is symbolized by the baton he holds, the sword he wears, and the military sash on his chest.
+In his right hand, he holds a field marshal's baton, a symbol of military authority granted to him by virtue of his rank as a royal prince.
+The prince's calm demeanor while seated on a rearing horse in a levade pose, has a political significance, representing him as a confident horseman and a strong leader; his authority symbolized by the baton, the sword and the military sash on his chest, according to Simona Di Nepi.

-The peculiar thickness of the horse's abdomen may have been calculated by Velázquez to appear normal when the portrait was viewed from below, according to Enrique Lafuente Ferrari.
+He is dressed in a gold-woven doublet, a buff coat and dark green breeches embellished with gold embroidery.
+The ensemble is completed by suede boots, a ruff, and a black hat adorned with a feather.
+Golden highlights are abundant throughout the composition, especially in the horse's tack (saddle, stirrups, halters and sash) and in the prince's hair.

+Painted for a high lintel, Velázquez distorted the horse’s barrel, making it immensely round so that viewed from below, it would appear proportionate, according to Enrique Lafuente Ferrari.
+The background is the Sierra de Guadarrama, painted with sweeping, liquid strokes of turquoise and white, capturing the cold, crystalline air of the Madrid mountains.

-The Wallace Collection also has an equestrian portrait of the prince.
-This is attributed to the studio of Velázquez.
+The Wallace Collection also has an equestrian portrait of the prince, attributed to the studio of Velázquez.